cesar-albusac/TrailsAPI/README.md

 This project is an API built using **ASP .NET Core Web API**.
 The primary goal of this project is to learn and utilize various **Azure** services and it is being used by [Trails Web Application](https://github.com/cesar2/TrailsWebApplication "Trails ASP .NET MVC Web Application")

 It contains the Trail model definition and the API calls GET, POST, DELETE and PUT.
-It has been deployed in Azure as a Linux Web App.
+It has been deployed in Azure as a **Linux Web App**.
 These are the operations implemented:

 ![image](https://github.com/cesar2/TrailsAPI/assets/5868552/0423413c-ccb3-40a6-b474-bd52d87a6bc6)